num3thod/laravel-meta-tags/README.md

 With this package you can manage header Meta and OG Tags from Laravel controllers.
 Kept up to date for the latest Laravel versions.

+While there is a few forks of this original package this is the only one kept updated for Laravel 5.4!

 ### Latest package version: 5.0
 ### Current Laravel version supported: 5.4.*